scaxyz/shortcut-signing-server/readme.md

 View [openapi.yml](./openapi.yml)

 ## Docker
-View [docker-osx.md](./docker-osx.md) for an guide how to set up docker with docker-osx to run this progam on most non mac machines
+View [docker-osx.md](./docker-osx.md) for an guide how to set up docker with docker-osx to run this program on most non mac machines

 ## Errors
 ### `signal: abort trap`
-Make sure are loggined in to your macOS via the UI/VNC
+Make sure are logged in to your macOS via the UI/VNC